mdpabel/notes/linux-command-line.md

   - `jobs` – View background jobs.
   - `bg 1` – Resume a job in the background.
   - `fg 1` – Resume a job in the foreground.
+  - `nice -n 10 process` – Start a process with a lower priority.
+  - `renice -n 5 -p PID` – Change priority of a running process.

 ---